-In his [Avenarius'] frequently quoted statement, that the brain is not the seat, organ or supporter of thought, he rejects the only terms which we possess for defining their connection.
+In his [Avenarius'] frequently quoted statement, that the brain is not the seat, organ or supporter of thought, he rejects the only terms which we possess for defining their connection.104

-Nor is it surprising that the theory of introjection approved by Wundt excites the sympathy of the outspoken spiritualist, James Ward, 105 who wages systematic war on "naturalism and agnosticism," and especially on Thomas Huxley (not because he was an insufficiently outspoken and
+Nor is it surprising that the theory of introjection approved by Wundt excites the sympathy of the outspoken spiritualist, James Ward,105 who wages systematic war on "naturalism and agnosticism," and especially on Thomas Huxley (not because he was an insufficiently outspoken and determined materialist, for which Engels reproached him, but) because his agnosticism served in fact to conceal materialism.

-Oskar Ewald, Op. cit., "Richard Avenarius as the Founder of Empirio-Criticism," pp. 64-65.
+103 Oskar Ewald, Op. cit., "Richard Avenarius as the Founder of Empirio-Criticism," pp. 64-65.

-Norman Smith, Op. cit., "Avenarius' Philosophy of Pure Experience," p.
-30.

-&lt;sup>105 James Ward, Naturalism and Agnosticism, 3rd ed., London, 1906, Vol. II, pp. 171-72.
+104 Norman Smith, Op. cit., "Avenarius' Philosophy of Pure Experience," p.
+30. 105 James Ward, Naturalism and Agnosticism, 3rd ed., London, 1906, Vol. II, pp. 171-72.